hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Example

-To get the Top 10 slowest queries, the application can do as simple as:
+To get the Top 10 slowest queries, the application can do:

 ```java
   for (RankingEntry e : this.torcs.getDefaultRanking().getRanking()) {